Edillower/HeyMavic/LOG.md

 ## Mar 25 Update Notes:
 - Place searcher and selector by Eddie
+- Add NLU for advance mission by Zhiyue

 ## Mar XX Update Notes (by XXXX):
 - ALWAYS update this log when changes are made!!!